 Open Saturday class at URC 1st December 2012 – sketch by Peter Street

-11.451m-12.15pm Optional pointe work for those who have attended the preceding class, and who dance regularly. £4 extra.
+11.45am-12.30pm Optional pointe work for those who have attended the preceding class, and who dance regularly. £5 extra.

-10.00-11.15am Adult Beginners’ ballet for complete beginners or those with some experience returning to class after absence. £10 per class, £8 for students,10th class free for regular attenders.
+10.00-11.15am Adult Beginners’ ballet class for complete beginners or those with some experience returning to class after absence. £11 per class, 10th class free for regular attenders; £7 for online attendance.

-11.30am-1.00pm Intermediate/Advanced class with the emphasis on enjoyable dancing to end the week. £10 per class, 10th class free for regular attenders.
+11.45am-1.15pm Intermediate/Advanced ballet class with the emphasis on enjoyable dancing to end the week. £11 per class, 10th class free for regular attenders; £7 for online attendance.

-4.15-5.30pm Adult Beginners’s ballet class; an alternative to Saturday’s class or a supplement for those who would like to do class more often. £10 per class, £8 for students,10th class free for regular attenders.
+4.00-5.15pm Adult Beginners’s ballet class; an alternative to Saturday’s class or a supplement for those who would like to do class more often. £11 per class, 10th class free for regular attenders; £7 for online attendance.

 5.45-7.15pm Intermediate ballet class.
 This provides opportunities to study particular steps in simple enchainements, with a chance for technical analysis.
-Options for elaboration are provided for more advanced dancers. £10 per class, 10th class free for regular attenders.
+Options for elaboration are provided for more advanced dancers. £11 per class, 10th class free for regular attenders; £7 for online attendance.